WELCOME TO GENERATION LAUNCH

 Generation Launch recognises that to create real change and to support migrant entrepreneurs, there needs to be a range of activities that support a wide pipeline of engagement.
 With this in mind, we have created a diverse calendar of events that are designed to be inclusive, multi-disciplinary and interactive.

-Here’s a breakdown of our upcoming events in 2018.
-Event links will be added when open for registration:
+Here’s a breakdown of our most recent events in 2018.

-August- 17th Unbound Ideas Conference Unbound Ideas is our major event co-designed with the Victorian startup ecosystem and various cultural, ethnic and refugee community groups.
-This event will be located and held in collaboration with RMIT University in the Melbourne, CBD.
-This event will be a deep dive into new ideas and how to bring them to life.
-With exceptional speakers, facilitators and great food, this program of event will be a diverse, inclusive and community-building activity covering a range of topics and themes: Introduction for Startups; Transitioning Skills for Impact; Inspiring Migrant Stories; Social Enterprise and Business for Social Impact; Learning from Failure; Communications, Marketing and Telling the Story; Wisdom in Unusual Places – Startup Advice from People that aren’t in Startups; and Leadership, Team and Community Building.
+Unbound Ideas is our major event co-designed with the Victorian startup ecosystem and various cultural, ethnic and refugee community groups.
+The first annual Unbound Ideas event was located and held in collaboration with RMIT University in the Melbourne, CBD on August 20th, 2018.
+The event was a deep dive into new ideas and how to bring them to life.
+With exceptional speakers, facilitators and great food, this was a diverse, inclusive and community-building activity covering a range of topics and themes: Introduction for Startups; Transitioning Skills for Impact; Inspiring Migrant Stories; Social Enterprise and Business for Social Impact; Learning from Failure; Communications, Marketing and Telling the Story; Wisdom in Unusual Places – Startup Advice from People that aren’t in Startups; and Leadership, Team and Community Building.

 The Generation Launch is a collaboration with Victorian educational institutions to embed startup skills – designed to engage and support migrant entrepreneurs – into existing educational programs and extra-curricular programs (such as university accelerator and incubators).